jengalas/thegourmetmoose/_posts/2016-12-04-irish-mist-brownies.md

 tags:
   - dessert
   - American
 excerpt: "This recipe came from mom's old Land O Lakes cookbook from a hundred years ago (give or take a few decades).
+Yes, Carl, from the days when I made hand-lettered signs for the goodies on the Xmas eve table.
 They're rich and decadent and most people love them.
 I've also made a cherry version by making a plain buttercream frosting (skip the peppermint extract) topped with cherry pie filling.
 (Almond extract might also work well in the frosting for the cherry version.)"
 header:
   teaser:
 ---